i8degrees/redstone-university/src/Part-I--Foundations/03b_Interlude-Compact-Design-final/draft.md

 #### Case Study 1: The AND Gate

 First, recall our verbose AND gate.
-It's a perfect physical representation of De Morgan's Law, `!(!A OR !B)`, but it takes up a lot of room.
+It's a perfect physical representation of De Morgan's Law, $\neg(\neg A \lor \neg B)$, but it takes up a lot of room.

 ![Verbose AND Gate in Minecraft](./images/AND-gate-composite_minecraft.png) *Figure: Our easy-to-read, but large, educational AND gate.*

 Now, observe a classic compact AND gate.
-It performs the exact same function in a tiny `3`x`2` footprint.
+It performs the exact same function with a much smaller footprint.

 ![Compact AND Gate in Minecraft](./images/AND-gate_minecraft.png) *Figure: A classic, space-efficient compact AND gate.*